 we would like to submit the Stage 1 Registered Report titled “Estimating individual subjective values of emotion regulation strategies” for consideration in Nature Human Behaviour.

-We present the evaluation of a new paradigm for determining individual subjective values of demand levels of effortful tasks and do so i.
-In detail, the present study involves the determination of subjective values of emotion regulation strategies.
-In emotion regulation flexibility, the choice of the right strategy is an important aspect of goal achievement and adaptive behavior.
-To describe choice behavior and individual differences in emotion regulation choice better, we aim at determining what subjective value different emotion regulation strategies have for a person.
-We therefore adapt an existing paradigm by Westbrook and colleagues (2013).
-This paradigm has been found suitable to determine subjective values for cognitively demanding tasks.
-Yet, because it links the easiest demand level with the highest subjective value, we adapted this paradigm in a way that allows to determine subjective values without assuming that the objectively easiest level is preferred and for effortful tasks whose levels have no objective order of difficulty as is the case im emotion regulation research.
-The suitability of the new paradigm will be addressed on the basis of two research questions.
-The first question, covered in a separate Registered Report, is to investigate whether this paradigm can depict individual differences in the preference of n-back task levels accurately.
-The second question is to determine subjective values in the context of emotion regulation, which is the major aim of the present Registered Report.
-Furthermore, we are interested in predicting subjective values by measures of efficiency and effort, as well as the prediction of choice behavior in the context of emotion regulation by subjective values.
+We present the evaluation of a new paradigm for determining individual subjective values of demand levels of effortful tasks in the context of emotion regulation.
+The choice of the an effective emotion regulation strategy is an important aspect of goal achievement and adaptive behavior.
+Yet, initial evidence from our lab suggests that individuals choose emotion regulation strategies not primarily because of their subjective effectiveness, but on the subjective effort of a strategy.
+To determine what subjective value different emotion regulation strategies have for a person, advanced an existing paradigm by Westbrook and colleagues (2013) that has been found suitable to determine subjective values for cognitively demanding tasks.
+We adapted this paradigm so that it allows to determine subjective values without assuming that the objectively easiest level is preferred and for effortful tasks whose levels have no objective order of difficulty as is the case in emotion regulation research.
+Apart from testing whether this paradigm adequately describes individual differences in the preference for cognitive effort, covered in a separate Report, we here aim to determine subjective values in the context of emotion regulation.
+To do so by predicting subjective values by measures of efficiency and effort and using them to predict choice behavior in the context of emotion regulation.

 To investigate both properties rigorously, these questions are covered in separate Registered Reports that we submit in parallel (see submission by Josephine Zerna).
 Here we present the Report for the second question which is of broader interest for fields such as psychology, economics and cognitive science, offering an effective and adaptable way to assess the preference for effortful tasks without objective order of task load.